Design Strategies that Create Sustainable Public Spaces

-Usually the parks sites that we work in have some sort of a hydraulic aspect to it.
-Whether it’s to convey drainage through some backyards and a small park that might be associated with a development or something large like that Terra Lake project where we built a pond and are trying to maintain the quality of the water in that pond so it can perform as a urban fishery.
+Usually, the parks and sites that we work in have some sort of a hydraulic aspect to them whether it’s to convey drainage through some backyards and a small park that might be associated with a development or something large like that Terra Lake project where we built a pond and are trying to maintain the quality of the water in that pond so it can perform as an urban fishery.

-Communities do not have to be a large community to incorporate BMPs.
+Communities do not have to be large to incorporate BMPs.
 It can be a test plot or a test spot within your park system.
 A number of years ago, we worked with the City of Ames on a park on the north side by Ada Hayden, called Charles Calhoun Park.
-It was a small parking lot that was going to provide access to Ada Hayden and the trail system and we used this as a test area.
-We divided the parking lot into two areas, one half drained to porous asphalt and the other half drained to bioretention.
-Then we did some monitoring over the years to determine options on maintenance and options on what would you do different if you were to install it again.
-Then from that point I think they’ve made some decisions and moved forward with a couple of different options with their future parking lots and what they’d like to see.
+It was a small parking lot that was going to provide access to Ada Hayden and the trail system, and we used this as a test area.
+We divided the parking lot into two areas, one half drained to porous asphalt, and the other half drained to bioretention.
+Then we did some monitoring over the years to determine options on maintenance and options on what would you do differently if you were to install it again.
+Then from that point, I think they’ve made some decisions and moved forward with a couple of different options with their future parking lots and what they’d like to see.

 Budgeting Constraints and Sustainable Design

-As we’ve talked about incorporating a number of these new technologies or new aspects to park design, what comes to mind is there’s a lot of different potential maintenance changes that come along with that.
-Are you guys seeing a lot of changes based on these new amenities or are there other things that are really driving park maintenance changes when we start looking at environmental impacts?
+As we’ve talked about incorporating a number of these new technologies or new aspects to park design, what comes to mind is there are a lot of different potential maintenance changes that come along with that.
+Are you guys seeing a lot of changes based on these new amenities, or are there other things that are driving park maintenance changes when we start looking at environmental impacts?

-An item that I hear about mostly is the budget, the parks directors only have so much money.
+An item that I hear about most is the budget.
+The parks directors only have so much money.
 They’re all trying to expand and create better park facilities for their community, but their budgets are holding them back sometimes.
-They’re looking at ways on how can they still achieve this great park system with the budget they have.
-We’re looking into, what are you doing for mowing?
+They’re looking at ways how can they still achieve this great park system with the budget they have.
+We’re looking into what are you doing for mowing?
 Do we need to mow this entire area that you have in this park system?
 Are there different options rather than just a mown turf that we can incorporate into this area?